JensBender/rental-price-prediction/README.md

 <!-- DATA COLLECTION -->
 ## Data Collection
-+ Scraped 5360 property listings (1680 after removing duplicates) from an online property portal in Singapore using cloudscraper and Beautiful Soup.
++ Scraped 1680 property listings from an online property portal in Singapore using cloudscraper and Beautiful Soup.
-+ Extracted the property name, price, address, size, bedrooms, bathrooms, property type, furnishing, build year, distance to MRT, and agent description from the property listings.
++ Collected information on property name, price, address, size, bedrooms, bathrooms, property type, furnishing, build year, distance to MRT, and agent description.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>